Kainmueller-Lab/ACTIS/README.md

 Please use the citation method from the [CITATION.cff](CITATION.cff) file!
 You can copy it from the "ABOUT" section of your repository.

-The link to the paper will be announced soon.